Ellimaaac/Osu-Beatmaps-Dataset/README.md

 ## Status of progress
 - Code : 100% ( Need to improve the order of the beatmap in the csv and Recording during voluntary and involuntary interruption)
-- Dataset : in progress - around 3000 data
+- Dataset : in progress - 5400 data

 ## Objectives